Awesome Trips to Take This Summer If You’re Not Keen on Flying

 Go On a Cruise

 Live on the coast?
 Well, chances are you’re within driving distance of a port.
 Try a week of sailing from the Northeast into Canada, or travel through the Panama Canal on your way from New Orleans to Seattle.
-West Coasters, let your wanderlust run wild on a month-long cruise from Los Angeles to Sydney making stops along the way in Hawaii, Samoa and Fiji.
+West Coasters, let your wanderlust run wild on a month-long cruise from Los Angeles to Sydney making stops along the way in Hawaii, Samoa and Tahiti.
 And landlocked folks: There are also river cruises up the Mississippi via steamboat.
 How nostalgic is that?

 Road Trip Somewhere You’ve Never Been